 - Sign up to the “no straw pledge”.

-- Bring your own reusable straw (see below where to buy in the UK).
+- Bring your own reusable straw (Boobalou have a great selection and silicone ones for kids).
 If you are a Zero Waster (like me) then add this to the cutlery & napkin you already carry.
 This has the added benefit of starting a conversation about what you are doing and why.

 - Are you friendly with your local café, bar or restaurant?
 Ask them to consider implementing a “straws on request policy”.
 It will save them money and waste disposal costs.